audiolabs/cbl/README.md

 ## Step-by-step guide to running a CBL experiment on Mechanical Turk
+If you want to run an experiment with audio, start at point 1.
+If you want to run a chatbot experiment without audio, you can start at point 5.
+You will need a MT Requester Sandbox account (https://requestersandbox.mturk.com/developer) and an MT Requester Account.

 1. Check Requirements:
     - Create a compiled html of your CBL experiment following the instructions above.